ellissuen/SQL-Project/starting_with_data.md

 SQL Queries:

       --Returns the average amount of pages viewed per visit.
-About 5.2 pages viewed
+About 5.2 pages viewed SELECT AVG(pageview)
-      SELECT AVG(pageview)
       FROM visitortransactions

---Returns the number of pages views sorted by the number of times it was viewed as much, and the number of transactions it --generated
+      --Returns the number of pages views sorted by the number of times it was viewed as much, and the number of transactions it generated
       SELECT pageview, COUNT(pageview), COUNT(revenue)
       FROM visitortransactions
       GROUP BY pageview